-Woke up one morning and it was a beautiful December morning with the sun shining and a light flurry.
-From the window I could see it was going to be a good day.
-I got ready for work and step out into the brisk wintry day, I was happy that I took the time to pick up a nice gift for the office party.
-In fact I was sure that the co-worker I had chosen for the gift exchange would be very pleased to have this gift.
+I woke up one morning, and it was a beautiful December morning with the sun shining and a light flurry.
+From the window, I could see it would be a good day.
+I got ready for work and stepped out into the brisk wintry day.
+I was happy that I took the time to pick up a nice gift for the office party.
+In fact, I was sure that the co-worker I had for the gift exchange would be very pleased with it.

-As I entered the office you could feel the excitement in the room and everyone was dress up for this evening’s event.
-As the day wore on the buzz got more intense, you could see that all the employees were just as excited as I was to get together and just have a good time.
-When 5 o’clock arrived people began to exit and head out to the rental hall some blocks away.
-I left with some colleagues and we drove there.
-The festivities included a cocktail and announcement from the CEO, a three course meal, gift exchange and dancing.
+As I entered the office, I could feel the room’s excitement, and everyone had their best clothes for this evening’s event.
+As the day wore on, the buzz got more intense.
+You could see that all the employees were just as excited as I was to get together and just have a good time.
+When 5 o’clock arrived, people began to exit and head to the rental hall some blocks away.
+I left with some colleagues, and we drove there.
+The festivities included a cocktail, an announcement from the CEO, a three-course meal, a gift exchange and dancing.

-I had my first drink at 5:30 and this was fine, during supper we shared a bottle of wine at our table of four where I shared two more glasses.
-Then someone ordered a second bottle and decided I would only have one small glass of wine with dessert.
+I had my first drink at 5:30, and this was fine.
+We shared a bottle of wine at our table of four during supper, where I had two more glasses.
+Then, someone ordered a second bottle and decided I would only have one small glass of wine with dessert.
 Thinking back on that evening, I guess this is the one I should not have had.
-When the meal was over I felt tipsy from the three glasses of alcohol I had drank but I went and picked up a beer while the gift exchange was happening.
-It was clear that many others had a few drinks also anyone could easily observe odd behavior in people, the way they spoke, the comments made, the hidden remarks, the snickers, etc. I never considered myself to be a big drinker or having a problem with alcohol.
-But for some reason I felt the need to have another beer, then a vodka, then shooters than more shooters.
+When the meal was over, I felt tipsy from the three glasses of alcohol I had, but I went and picked up a beer while the gift exchange was happening.
+It was clear that many others also had a few drinks.
+Anyone could easily observe odd behaviour in people, the way they spoke, the comments made, the hidden remarks, the snickers, etc. I never considered myself to be a big drinker or have a problem with alcohol.
+But for some reason, I felt the need to have another beer, vodka, shooters, and more shooters.

-The only thing I can say to anyone at a party with alcohol and drugs is before you decide to take another cheering drink or a line of some cocaine or just joint of pot.
-Stop and look, look at the people around you, look at your life as it exist and ask yourself this: am I ready to throw everything I know, have and love away for a brief momentary sensation of bliss?
+The only thing I can say to anyone at a party with alcohol and drugs is before you decide to take another cheering drink, a line of cocaine, or a joint.
+Stop and look at the people around you, look at your life as it exists and ask yourself: “Am I ready to throw everything I know, have and love away for a brief momentary sensation of bliss?”

-This has been my Happy Sadness of the holiday season.
-I know I will be better so don’t be sad for me be effective for the person you love and care about who is struggling with addiction.
+That was my Happy Sadness of the Holiday Season.
+I know I will be better, so don’t be sad for me.
+But be effective for the person you love and care about who is struggling with addiction.